 A diet rich in nutrients can also play a major role in combating air pollution.
 Add jaggery and honey to your diet to boost your immune system that help to flush off air pollutants that might enter through the mouth and nose.

 7) Keep indoor plants

 Improve the quality of air indoors by keeping a variety of indoor plants.
 Try to keep plants like aloe vera, spider plant, snake plant, bamboo palm, etc.

 In case you think air pollution is extremely high in the area you live in, you can restrict the time your child spends outdoors.
 If your child complains of sore eyes, cough, or a sore throat, immediately prevent her from playing outdoors and connect with a doctor, if required.

-With inputs from Dr. Jamuna Rajeswaran, Professor at the Dept. of Clinical Psychology, NIMHANS.
+Dr Jamuna Rajeswaran is a Professor at the Dept. of Clinical Psychology, NIMHANS.
 She heads the Clinical Neuropsychology and Cognitive Neuroscience Centre.

 Written by Ashwin Dewan on 9 November 2017; updated on 14 November 2019

 Join our Circles to share, discuss and learn from fellow parents and experts!